Security Means Managing What You Already Own First

 Instead of buying more “stuff” to manage I’d suggest finding a way to measure and manage what you already own.
 What’s that look like?

-Focus on the things you have control over, for example privileged accounts.
+Focus on the things you have control over, for example, privileged accounts.
 Instead of academic discussions around data classification (you know with all the re-organizations and M&A activity you are never going to get there) put your energy into identifying, reducing and then managing your privileged accounts.
-You own and control your privileged accounts and they are exploited in 100% of the attacks your are most worried about so before you buy that next generation firewall make sure you’ve taken care of the fundamentals.
+You own and control your privileged accounts and they are exploited in 100% of the attacks you are most worried about so before you buy that next-generation firewall make sure you’ve taken care of the fundamentals.

 Another opportunity to seize today in lieu of investing in the unknown future is vulnerability management.
 Your effectiveness at vulnerability management has a direct impact on nearly every other part of the security organization you manage.
 No process for patch management: expect to spend more on incident response.
 Scanning only a portion of your environment: expect more alerts for your Security Operations Center team to manage.
 There is a direct correlation between resources consumed in other areas of security and your investment in vulnerability management.
 It’s another example of managing what you already own before you try to ingest another tool without adding any engineers or process.

-I’m not suggesting that CIO’s and CISO’s shouldn’t be trying to “see around corners” and prepare for the future but the amount of hype about what’s next takes away the focus form managing today.
+I’m not suggesting that CIO’s and CISO’s shouldn’t be trying to “see around corners” and prepare for the future but the amount of hype about what’s next taking away the focus from managing today.